AppDaemon/appdaemon/docs/APPGUIDE.rst

 ~~~~~~~~~~~~~

 Presence in Home Assistant is tracked using Device Trackers.
 The state
-of all device trackers can be found using the ``get_state()`` call,
+of all device trackers can be found using the ``get_state()`` call.
-however AppDaemon provides several convenience functions to make this
+However, AppDaemon provides several convenience functions to make this
 easier.

 Writing to Logfiles